judacas/Clinical-Trial-Prompts/README.md

-# NOTE: This is a work in progress and is not in a working state.
+## NOTE: This is a work in progress and is not in a working state.

 the code is currently getting revamped to be much more effective and accurate.
-To see the last working state with a database go to https://github.com/judacas/Clinical-Trial-Prompts/tree/d85faabad3c8168bf0336fd97ce6747af829abfa
+To see the previous version which used MongoDB instead of boolean expressions go to https://github.com/judacas/Clinical-Trial-Prompts/tree/d85faabad3c8168bf0336fd97ce6747af829abfa

-# Chat GPT Prompts Workspace
+## Large Language Models for Translating Clinical Trial Eligibility Criteria into Structured Data

 This workspace aims to contribute to the matching of patients with their corresponding clinical trials .
 It uses ChatGPT to change clinical trial eligibility requirements, which comes in a free text format, into a formatted boolean algebra structure.
-ChatGPT then takes this structured data and converts it to Mongo query language. which can then be queried using MongoDB.
 It will then utilize a chatbot UI to gather information from the user untill it has all the information it needs to match a user with their corresponding clinical trials.

 ## Details

-The code uses OpenAI’s ChatGPT (gpt-3.5-turbo-0613) (gpt-3.5-turbo-16k-0613 for large descriptions) via the OpenAI API with Python (v3.11.4) bindings with a temperature of 0 for all prompts except for fixing JSONS; for which the temperature value increased each try.
-The code uses the ClinicalTrials.gov REST API 2.0.0-draft to fetch clinical trials.
-The code has been tested using ten interventional cancer clinical trials.
-Responses were evaluated for correctness and prompts were modified in an iterative development process.
-Prompts were decomposed into more specific subtasks and examples were manually derived.
-The prompts can be found in prompts.py
+OpenAI’s GPT (gpt-4-turbo) with Python (v3.11.4) bindings were used to convert ClinicalTrials.gov JSON criteria.
+Ten (10) interventional clinica trials were chosen for training.
+Responses were evaluated for correctness, and prompts were modified in an iterative development process.
+Prompts were decomposed into more specific subtasks.
+The output was MQL (Mongo Query Language) then updated to Boolean algebra expression serialized as a JSON.
+The first prompt takes in free form eligibility criteria and outputs a Boolean algebra expression serialized as a JSON.
+The second prompt then takes that JSON and asks the user until they acquire the information necessary to evaluate the Boolean expression

+## pre requisites
+currently the code can not be run out of the box as it does not make an openai assistant from the prompts in this repo.
+It instead uses assistants already made on our personal openai account for which the id can not be shared.

-### Pre-requisites
+### work around

-Before you run the program, you must make your own .env file and add your openAI API key.
-The file that should be run is the main.py file.

-run `pip install -r requirements.txt` to install all the dependencies.
+install all neccesary requirements by running pip install -r requirements.txt. you must then make assistants using the openai api and copy the prompts from the txt files into the system prompts.
+You must also copy the function call text into the Information Gathering tools.
+Then you must fill out the IDs of each assistant and api keys from your opernai account in a .env file stored in Code\.env
+The keys needed are:
+OPENAI_API_KEY=""
+OPENAI_ORGANIZATION_ID=""
+CriteriaBooleanTranslatorID=""
+InformationGathererID=""
+Fill in the strings with your IDs/Keys
+Warning, this will cost money as it is using your personal openaiAPI keys